 - Wear an apron or old t-shirt to keep it from dripping onto your clothes.

-- Do facial steaming before hand.
-This will open up your face pores, allowing the mask to sink deep into your pores and work its magic.
+- Do facial steaming beforehand.
+This will open up your facial pores, allowing the mask to sink deep into your pores and work its magic.

 - 2-3 mashed strawberries